Ancon Hill

 Ancón Hill (Spanish: Cerro Ancón) is a 199 m high hill that overlooks Panama City, Panama, adjacent to the township of Ancón.
-Ancón Hill is an area in Panama that was used for administration of the Panama Canal.
-It was under U.S. jurisdiction as part of the Panama Canal Zone until being returned to Panama in 1977.
+It was used for administration of the Panama Canal and was under U.S. jurisdiction as a part of the Panama Canal Zone until being returned to Panama in 1977.
 Largely undeveloped, the area is now a reserve.
 The hill includes the highest point in Panama City.